Unforgettableeternalproject/U.E.P-s-Core/README.md

   ✧ (Stage 3) Add text to speech, and make the model response using their **OWN** voice (which requires a custom voice model)

   ✧ (Stage 3.5 ~ 6) Still a secret for now :)

+♠︎ To-Be-Fixed/Added:
+-
+  ✂ RWKV model not responding

+  ✂ Integrate a winform application for the terminal

+  ✂ Establish a connection to PicoVoice's API (For the speaker identification)

 Preserved for future check: git 3 steps
 1. ```git add .```